LLC vs. Sole Proprietorship: Which Structure is the best to select?

 Operating Agreement

-An operating agreement typically includes:
+An operating agreement normally contains:

 • Ownership percentages